spacewalkproject/spacewalk-wiki/Abrt.md

  - if the `spacewalk-abrt` package is removed from the system, data on the server remain unchanged, showing inaccurate information;
- - there's no way to dismiss this information;
  - time of the last crash should be present.